beardedeagle/puppet-salt/README.md

 # salt Puppet Module

 Manage salt server, client, cloud, api, syndic and ssh via Puppet.
+By default no parameters are set for master, minion, cloud, api, syndic and salt-ssh because SaltStack provides sane defaults for most of these (exceptions being api_port and syndic_syndic_master).

 ##Module Description